aaronkaka/commonjs-react-components/README.md

 ### Live Reload

-Live reload is activated, so that any saved change to the watched source automatically reloads the browser page.
+Hot reload is activated, so that any saved change to the watched source automatically reloads the browser page.

 ### Script Include